logicly-au/pmhc-mds-spec/doc/introduction.rst

 also completes the rebranding of AMHC/HeadtoHealth to Medicare Mental Health Centre (MMHC) by retiring the AMHC Program Type and renaming the Head to Health Program Type to Head To Health Clinic.

-In order to support Universal Aftercare a '9: Universal Aftercare' response has been added to the :ref:`dfn-program_type` field on both the Intake and Episode tables.
+In order to support Universal Aftercare a `9: Universal Aftercare` response has been added to the :ref:`dfn-program_type` field on both the Intake and Episode tables.

 In addition, seven entirely new tables have been added specifically for Universal Aftercare.
-These tables only need to be submitted where Episodes using the new '9: Universal Aftercare' Program Type are included.
+These tables only need to be submitted where Episodes using the new `9: Universal Aftercare` Program Type are included.

-The new tables are :ref:`ua-episode-data-elements`, :ref:`ua-recommendation-out-data-elements`,
+The new tables are:

-:ref:`ua-critical-incident-data-elements`,
-:ref:`ua-plan-data-elements`,
-:ref:`ua-needs-identification-data-elements`,
-:ref:`sidas-data-elements`,
-:ref:`who5-data-elements`.
+* :ref:`ua-episode-data-elements`
+* :ref:`ua-recommendation-out-data-elements`
+* :ref:`ua-critical-incident-data-elements`
+* :ref:`ua-plan-data-elements`
+* :ref:`ua-needs-identification-data-elements`
+* :ref:`sidas-data-elements`
+* :ref:`who5-data-elements`

 A new :ref:`dfn-veteran` field has been added to the Episode table.
 This field was included in The Way Back specification.
 There is a new IAR-DST varient in development for Veterans.
 Veterans has been included on the Episode table instead of